 Mark Davies is a partner in Orrick’s “marquee” Supreme Court and Appellate practice.
-He is located in the Washington, D.C., Office.

-From 1999-2006, Mark was on the Appellate Staff of the Civil Division at the U.S. Department of Justice (DOJ), where he represented the U.S. Patent and Trademark Office, the Librarian of Congress, and various other federal agencies before the U.S. Court of Appeals for the Federal Circuit, other U.S. Courts of Appeals, and the U.S. Supreme Court.
+As a member of the Appellate Staff of the Civil Division at the U.S. Department of Justice, Mark represented the U.S. Patent and Trademark Office, the Copyright Office, the International Trade Commission and other federal agencies before the Federal Circuit, other U.S. Courts of Appeals, and the U.S. Supreme Court.

 Please do not include any confidential, secret or otherwise sensitive information concerning any potential or actual legal matter in this e-mail message.
 Unsolicited e-mails do not create an attorney-client relationship and confidential or secret information included in such e-mails cannot be protected from disclosure.
 Orrick does not have a duty or a legal obligation to keep confidential any information that you provide to us.
 Also, please note that our attorneys do not seek to practice law in any jurisdiction in which they are not properly authorized to do so.

 By clicking "OK" below, you understand and agree that Orrick will have no duty to keep confidential any information you provide.